idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 To support the creation of knowledge structures like taxonomies or thesauri, the W3C standardized the Simple Knowledge Organization System (SKOS).
 In such ontology, a concept scheme comprises a set of concepts that can be linked with other concepts via hierarchical and associative relations.
 Typically, a YANG model containing YANG identities can be represented as an instance of the "skos:ConceptScheme" class.
 Next, all YANG identities included in a YANG model can be represented as "skos:Concept instances" that are contained in the concept scheme.
 Lastly, those YANG identities that include the "base" statement, the respective SKOS concept will include a relation "skos:broader" whose range is the SKOS concept representing the parent YANG identity.

-> TBD: Include an example here or in the annex

 ### Standard Development Methodologies

 Automating the extraction of all the knowledge from YANG models is impossible, and therefore, manual intervention from domain experts is required.
 To ease this process, a recommended practice is to develop the ontology by following a standard methodology like Linked Open Terms (LOT) {{Poveda-Villalon2022}}.